btrotta/advent-of-code-2022/Readme.md

 the floor).
 Then, since we know what happens during this repeating section, we can loop over this repeating part without actually simulating each rock fall.

 ## Day 18
 For part 1, for each cube, count how many of the adjoining cubes are in the droplet.
 For part 2, consider a graph where each empty point (i.e. each point not part of the droplet) is a node, and the edges connect adjoining empty points.
 (It suffices to  consider all empty points that are at within 1 unit of the minimum and maximum extent of the droplet in each dimension.)
 Find the connected components of this graph.
 Then iterate over these components to find the unique component containing a point outside the droplet.
 All other components are interior to the droplet.

+## Day 20
+Use a doubly-linked list.
+Note that if the number `n`  of positions to move is greater than the length of the array `arr`, we must move `n % (len(arr) - 1)` positions (because each time we move one position, we pass one member of the array, so after moving `len(arr) - 1` positions we have passed all other members of the array are back in the original position).

+## Day 21
+The task is to evaluate an expression given in the form of a binary tree.
+For part 1, use in-order traversal.
+For part 2, we need to solve an equation where `humn` represents the unknown value.
+Before traversing the tree, change the value of node `humn` to `np.nan`, and during the traversal find the path from `root` to `humn`.
+Then we can solve the equation by reversing the operations in this path.

+## Day 23
+Simulate the moves, using a set to keep track of elves positions (for faster checking).